Introduction

 Maincrop Potatoes

-First early potatoes may be worth checking in June, but maincrop potatoes are a different story.
-They need much longer in the ground to develop a proper crop.
+First early potatoes may be worth checking in June, but maincrop potatoes need much longer in the ground.

 In June, maincrop potatoes are usually still putting on leafy growth and building tubers underground.
 Keep them watered in dry spells, earth up where needed, and watch for blight later in the season.

-If you harvest maincrop potatoes too early, you will usually get a disappointing crop of small tubers.
+Harvesting maincrop potatoes too early usually gives you a disappointing crop of small tubers.
 Leave them to do their job.

 Maincrop Onions and Carrots

 Carrots are similar.
-Early sowings may give you a few baby carrots in June, especially if you are thinning a row.
-However, maincrop carrots usually need more time.
-Pulling too many too early means you lose the bigger harvest later on.
+Early sowings may give you a few baby carrots in June, especially as thinnings, but maincrop carrots usually need more time.
+Pulling too many too early means losing the bigger harvest later on.

 Sweetcorn, Squash and Pumpkins

 Sweetcorn, squash and pumpkins are not June harvest crops in the UK.
-In June, they are still building the leafy growth and root system that will support the later crop.
+At this stage, they are still building the leafy growth and root system that will support the later crop.

-The job now is to keep them growing strongly.
-Water during dry spells, mulch if you can, and feed hungry plants once they are established.
+Keep them growing strongly with water during dry spells, mulch if you can, and feed hungry plants once they are established.
 With squash and pumpkins, June growth can look slow at first, then suddenly take off when the weather warms.

 Runner Beans, French Beans and Outdoor Cucumbers